 - Nutritional information is for guidance only and is not a strict calculation as ingredients vary.

 - Gingerbread cake can be stored for 1-2 weeks if wrapped and stored properly in a cool dry area.
-Wrap with a layer of greaseproof/baking paper and a second layer of kitchen foil, and place into a cake/cookie tin or air-tight container.
+Wrap with a layer of baking paper and a second layer of kitchen foil, and place into a cake tin or air-tight container.

 - Before wrapping and storing gingerbread wait until the icing has set completely.

-- A little piece of crystalized ginger placed on top of each slice of gingerbread intensifies the ginger flavour and adds a nice contrasting texture.
-However, kids may not appreciate the fiery taste of crystalized ginger!
+- A little piece of crystallised ginger placed on top of each slice of gingerbread intensifies the ginger flavour and adds a nice contrasting texture.
+However, kids may not appreciate the fiery taste of crystallised ginger.

-- If your in the UK, Home Bargains was selling packets of crystalized ginger so its worth a look if you can't find any.
+- If you're in the UK, Home Bargains sells packets of crystallised ginger so it's worth a look if you can't find any.

-- Candied fruit slices or candied fruit peel is a nice replacement for crystalized ginger, or simply omit this addition.
+- Candied fruit slices or candied fruit peel is a nice replacement for crystallised ginger, or you can simply omit as it's optional.

 Nutrition